 Last news in Fakti

-Future US President Donald Trump has repeatedly threatened to take control of the Panama Canal.
+The future US President Donald Trump has already threatened several times to take control of the Panama Canal.
 The government in Panama insists that the sovereignty of the canal cannot be questioned.
 What is the history of the strategic strait between the Atlantic and Pacific Oceans?

 Who built the Panama Canal?

-Trump is keen to remind the world that the US built the canal more than a century ago, revolutionizing global shipping.
-Before 1914, ships that had to cross from the Atlantic to the Pacific Ocean were forced to circle South America for months.
-Even the most modern vessels could not complete this course in less than two weeks.
+Trump is very keen to remind the world that the United States built the canal more than a century ago and thus revolutionized world shipping.
+Before 1914, ships that had to cross from the Atlantic to the Pacific Ocean were forced to go around South America for months.
+Even the most modern ships could not complete this course in less than two weeks.
 Thanks to the Panama Canal, however, the crossing from the Atlantic to the Pacific Ocean takes only between eight and ten hours.

-Trump may have made a mistake by including in the American deaths during this period the victims of the previous attempt to build the canal, which was led by France in the 1880s but failed.
+Trump may have made a mistake, adding to the American deaths during this period the victims of the previous attempt to build the canal, which was led by France in the 1880s, but failed.
 Between 20,000 and 25,000 workers died then, but almost no Americans were among them.

 Why is Panama responsible for the canal?